Fanny Lye Deliver'd Review

 The film is at its best when Fanny and Rebecca are allowed to share scenes alone, something that happens far too infrequently.
 That’s not to say Dance as John and Fox as Thomas don’t also give strong performances, but it is Peake and Reynolds that keep the script from becoming too repetitive and predictable (even though, at times, it still is).
 The film also seems to come together better when it is not taking itself too seriously - the extra-villainous High Sheriff for the Council of State (Peter McDonald), for example, helps to propel the film into a space where the audience can have a little fun with it.
 It is, after all, quite an amusing tale aside from all the killings.

-Yet, to describe Fanny Lye as only a Western is selling short it’s unique selling point.
+Yet, to describe this film as only a Western is selling short its unique selling point.
 Clay manages to mould a cult-horror period piece with Western ideals into a folk fairytale, a myth to be passed down through generations.
-This mashup of genre tropes doesn’t always work - Fanny Lye often feels incredibly laboured with metaphors and drawn out sequences, and the narrative feels somewhat stretched out to fit the almost two hour runtime.
-There may be moments when viewers will switch off, frustrated by the slow burn of the first hour and the constant monologing from it’s male characters, but if one can make it through then the final act reward is most definitely worth it.
+This mashup of genre tropes doesn’t always work - Fanny Lye Deliver'd often feels incredibly laboured with metaphors and drawn out sequences, and the narrative feels somewhat stretched out to fit the almost two hour runtime.
+There may be moments when viewers will switch off, frustrated by the slow burn of the first hour and the constant monologuing from its male characters, but if one can make it through then the final act reward is most definitely worth it.